openminted/alvis-docker/openminted-components/uc-tdm-as-e/README.md

 # Arabidopsis Gene Regulation Extractor
-Recognizes Gene, Protein and RNA of A. thaliana .
+Recognizes Gene, Protein and RNA of Arabidopsis thaliana.
 It normalizes them with Gene Locus and identifies interacts_with relationships between Gene and Protein.
 It encapsulates the workflow for the OpenMinTeD AS-E use case.

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically: